microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 ### [New-MgRoleManagementCloudPcRoleAssignment](New-MgRoleManagementCloudPcRoleAssignment.md)
 Create a new unifiedRoleAssignmentMultiple object for an RBAC provider.
+The following RBAC providers are currently supported:
+- Cloud PC
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.
+- device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.

 ### [New-MgRoleManagementCloudPcRoleAssignmentAppScope](New-MgRoleManagementCloudPcRoleAssignmentAppScope.md)
 Create new navigation property to appScopes for roleManagement